Tactical air navigation system: Operating modes

 There are two basic channel configurations available: X (the original implementation) and Y (added in the 1960s to expand available channels and reduce mutual interference between closely-spaced stations).
 These configurations differ in pulse-pair width, fixed receiver response delay, and polarity of frequency offset from the interrogation channel.
 TACAN interrogators can operate in four modes: receive (for bearing/identification only), transmit/receive (for bearing, range, and ID), and air-to-air versions of the previous two.

-The typical TACAN onboard user panel has control switches for setting the channel (corresponding to the desired station's assigned frequency), the operation mode for either transmit/receive (T/R, to get both bearing and range) or receive only (REC, to get bearing but not range).
-Capability was later upgraded to include an air-to-air mode (A/A), where two airborne users can get relative slant-range information depending on specific installations, though an air-to-air mode allows distance to be established between transmitters/receivers.